steff880/MS3-MyRecipeBook/README.md

 ## Features

-- Each page has a responsive and fixed to the top navigation, in order for the user to be able at any moment to navigate to a different page.
+- Each page has responsive and fixed-to-the-top navigation, for the user to be able at any moment to navigate to a different page.
 - A class *active* is given to the current page link in the navigation, highlighting it for the user.

 ![Navigation](assets/img-readme/show-navigation.png)

 ![SideNavigation](assets/img-readme/side-navigation.png)

-- The **_Footer_** of the site contains social media links and and Newsletter subscription
+- The **_Footer_** of the site contains social media links and a Newsletter subscription

 ![Footer](assets/img-readme/footer.png)

-- If the user is logged in their account, will have access to:
+- If the user is logged in to their account, will have access to:
     - Profile page
     - Add Recipe page
     - Update Recipe